 Our study was conducted on-site in 2013 at two high schools in the Netherlands.
 The first school "RSG Ter Apel" was located in Ter Apel (in the northern half of the Netherlands, i.e. in the Low Saxon dialect area), while the second school "HAVO Notre Dame des Anges" was located in Ubbergen (in the southern half of the Netherlands, at a distance of about 150 kilometers from Ter Apel, i.e. in the Central Dutch dialect area).
-Figure 1 shows the location of both data collection sites.
-The approximate location of the dialect border distinguishing the Low Saxon Dialect area from the Central Dutch dialect area is indicated by a red dashed line.
-At each school data were collected onsite during a single week by two researchers of the University of Tübingen (MW and DA in Ter Apel and MW and FT in Ubbergen; MW attached all sensors).
-In Ter Apel, 23 speakers participated, but the data of two speakers was excluded as it contained tracking inconsistencies due to a malfunction of the reference sensor.
-Furthermore, we excluded the data of six adult participants (born between 1939 and 1967) in Ter Apel, as the remaining participants in both locations were children born between 1994 and 2000 (no adults participated in Ubbergen).
-Of the remaining 15 speakers 6 were female and 12 male with an average year of birth of 1996.5.
-In Ubbergen, 25 high school students participated, but the data of six speakers was excluded (six speakers did not speak the regional dialect, and the reference sensor malfunctioned for one speaker).
-The remaining 19 participants (17 male, 2 female) were born between 1994 and 2000 with an average year of birth of 1996.5.
-Before participating, participants were informed about the nature of the experiment and required to sign the informed consent form (if participants were under 18, their parents had to sign an informed consent form as well).
-Each data collection session lasted a total of 50 minutes for which the participants were financially compensated.
+At each school data were collected onsite during a single week by two researchers of the University of Tübingen (MW and DA in Ter Apel and MW and FT in Ubbergen).
+In Ter Apel, 23 speakers participated, but the data of 2 speakers was excluded as it contained tracking inconsistencies due to a malfunction of the reference sensor.
+Of the remaining 21 speakers (12 male, 9 female), 15 were high school students born between 1994 and 2000.
+The other 6 participants were adults born between 1939 and 1967.
+In Ubbergen, 25 high school students